biggestpleb/Arduino-Processing-RGB-LED-Beat-Detection/README.md

 'Stereo Mix' to redirect your sound card output into mic.
 This will generally give you more accurate beat detection.

+# Usage
+Shift-R or Shift-L to load settings from file
+Shift-S to save settings to file

 # Files
 The data folder contains two text files, port.txt and settings.txt.
 port.txt just contains the COM port your arduino is on.